Claude runtime authorization

 Does this add latency to Claude responses?

-Policy evaluation typically completes in under 10ms.
-Negligible compared to Claude's inference time.
-Human approval workflows pause the agent until a reviewer responds, but standard allow/block decisions are immediate.
+Policy evaluation stays in-process before dispatch.
+Claude inference remains the slower path.
+Human approval workflows pause the agent until a reviewer responds, but standard allow/block decisions stay on the local decision path.

 Does it work with streaming?